stormrockwell/vulnerable-plugin-checker/readme.txt

 = 0.3 =

 - Rewrote the plugin for better performance, readability, and more
-- Dismissable error message site-wide if there is a vulnerability
+- Dismissable error message in all back-end pages if there is a vulnerability
 - Added SMTP suggestion to prevent dropped emails
 - Removed success notice from plugin page if there are no vulnerabilities
 - Fixed a few non-breaking bugs
-- Added PHP support 5.2.4 and up
 - Added translatable text and translator comments.
 Translation help is welcome!
 - Added todo.txt to see my plans for future updates.